robbiew/goldmine-connect/README.md

 ### Required Arguments

-- `-host` – Gold Mine server’s host address to connect to.
+- `-host` – Gold Mine server’s host address to connect to (set it to goldminedoors.com)
-- `-port` – GoldM ine server’s rlogin port number.
+- `-port` – Gold Mine server’s rlogin port number (set it to 2513)
-- `-name` – Your username for connecting to the server.
+- `-name` – The BBS username for connecting to the server.
 - `-tag` – The BBS tag (without brackets).

 ### Optional Arguments